eurekasfray/notes/version-control/coin.md

 * *Data differencing* (or simply *differencing*) is the operation of finding the difference between two values.
 Data differencing reduces the needed space that would exist if snapshots of entire changes were kept, as opposed to only tracking individual character changes within the file.

-* A *difference* is given from differencing a source character and a target character.
+* A *difference* (or *delta*) is given from differencing a source character and a target character.
 A difference may be expressed as `a - b`.

+* *`delta(a,b)`* is a function used to find the difference.
+The function accepts two character arguments and finds the differences between them.

 * A *source* refers to content which is patched up to produce a target during the reconstruction process.